Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 rstream: false

-The standalone sample does not build a public URL with an embedded device token.
-It logs the published URL returned by rstream and leaves viewer token distribution to a trusted surface.
-That is intentional.
-The device should not leak its own long-lived authentication material through a browser-visible URL.
+The standalone sample logs the published URL returned by rstream and leaves viewer token distribution to a trusted surface.
+Long-lived device credentials remain outside browser-visible URLs.

 For quick validation in a controlled environment, keep both flags false.
 For operator-facing workflows, rstream auth is usually the cleanest standalone option.
 For product-facing access where one backend issues short-lived producer and viewer tokens, use the provisioning mode covered in the next guide.